Bringing Intelligence to Light

 Emergency systems can be monitored, tested, and reports provided for ease of compliance.
 The full lighting system, including emergencies (when DALI emergency system is incorporated), can also be monitored and faults identified for ease of maintenance.

-zencontrol software provides user-friendly interfaces for control of the lighting system, but also offers advanced features to monitor building performance with power dashboards, heat mapping, asset tracking, CO2 measurement, and more.
+zencontrol software provides user-friendly interfaces for control of the lighting system, but also offers advanced features to monitor building performance with power dashboards, heat mapping, asset tracking, air quality reporting, and more.

 Smart Sensors